Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Introduction

 \section{Introduction}

-Imitation learning has emerged as a powerful approach to enabling dexterous robot behaviors in complex systems, such as bimanual manipulation \cite{zhao2023learning, fu2024mobile, zhao2024aloha, lee2024interact, gao2025vita, black2024pi0, liu2024rdt} and humanoid control \cite{ze2024generalizable, fmp-multisupport, he2024hover, fu2024humanplus}.
+Imitation Learning (IL) has emerged as a powerful approach to enabling dexterous robot behaviors in complex systems, such as bimanual manipulation \cite{zhao2023learning, zhao2024aloha, lee2024interact, gao2025vita} and humanoid control \cite{ze2024generalizable, fmp-multisupport, he2024hover}.
 These methods typically process camera images and robot proprioception to directly produce robot actions end-to-end \cite{chi2023diffusion}.
 However, despite their goal of mimicking human demonstrations, most methods process visual input in ways that diverge markedly from how humans perceive and use visual information.

 Unlike typical robotic vision systems that process the entire visual input uniformly, the human visual system is optimized for efficiency through foveation~\cite{schira2009foveal, wang2001embedded}.
 High spatial resolution vision is concentrated in the fovea, which occupies a disproportionately large portion of the primary visual cortex.
-Replicating this high resolution uniformly across the visual field would require an approximately 1000x increase in the computational load of the visual cortex~\cite{10.1371/journal.pcbi.1005743}.
+Replicating this high resolution uniformly across the whole visual field would require an approximately 1000x increase in the size of the primary visual cortex~\cite{10.1371/journal.pcbi.1005743}.
 This selective focus not only reduces metabolic cost, but also enables humans to allocate cognitive resources efficiently.
 Understanding and modeling human gaze behavior, particularly how the fovea is directed toward regions of interest, can offer valuable insights for robot learning.
-By leveraging gaze and foveation, robotic systems may learn where to focus visual attention, enabling more efficient perception and action in complex environments.
+We hypothesize that leveraging gaze and foveation to guide a robot’s visual attention enables more efficient perception and possibly more effective action in complex tasks and environments.